G-Conard/g-conard.github.io/content/_index.md

           date_start: '2021-08-17'
           date_end: ''
           description: |2-
-              * UPDATE
               * Working under Dr. Cagdas Onal in the Soft Robotics Lab at WPI
+              * Lizard Team: Investigating methods of enabling a soft lizard-inspired robot to traverse uneven terrain, including mechanical design updates and motion planning development
               * Quadruped Team: Collaborating with a team of graduate students to develop a soft quadruped robot with a flexible spine.
-Responsible for designing inverse kinematics and control algorithms
+Responsible for deriving inverse kinematics, developing Webots simulation, and assisting with mechanical design
-              * Lizard Team: Investigating methods of enabling a soft lizard-inspired robot to traverse uneven terrain, including mechanical design updates and motion planning development.
-Mentoring an undergraduate senior Major Qualifying Project team that is developing a similar robot for pipe inspection applications
-              * Wearable Assistive Device: Designing a wearable device to assist those with hearing loss
+              * Wearable Assistive Device: Designed a wearable device to assist those with hearing loss
         - title: NASA OSTEM - LANDO Robotics Research and Development Intern
           company: NASA Langley Research Center
           company_url: ''